FerdinandEiteneuer/damedic_coding_challenge/README.md

 CUDA_VISIBLE_DEVICES="" PYTHONHASHSEED=0 python ./damedic_coding_challenge/icd_recommender.py ./data/
 ```

+Since the random seeds are fixed, the training process should be reproducible and will finish due to Early Stopping after about 29 Epochs.
 The recommendations are found inside `./submission.csv`.

 Please note that about 8GB of free memory are required.